They kept asking about what I wanted to do with my life, but what if I don't know? - Part 1

 I often see career decisions made in terms of "skills I have" and "tasks I like."
 This could be limiting.
 Instead, I suggest making decisions based on "skills in demand" and "missions I believe in."
 Skills can be developed and you can learn to like many tasks.

 In terms of skills: Position yourself to learn skills you believe are in demand.
-This is started during your primary education and choosing a major field of study.
+This starts during your primary education and choosing a major field of study.
 Skills are enhanced and deepened with experience and continuing education.
 For example, Data Science and Statistics are very hot today.
 You may say to yourself, "I do not like data science much."
 Well, now is a good time to learn to like data science! [i] Change your attitude.
 Take classes, network with people in the field, and learn how to position yourself to be credible in the data science space.
 The psychologist Carol Dweck would say this "change your attitude" approach is part of a "growth mindset," which Dweck defines as believing your abilities are largely the product of your effort - that you can grow to the extent you are willing to work hard and learn. [ii] My research-backed experience (more below) suggests that you can learn to like something when you get positive feedback.
 You get positive feedback when you do something well.
 You may say, "I'm not good at math."
 This is a short-term attitude.
 Not a long-term reality.
 The reality is that the human brain is incredibly adaptable, which is sometimes referred to as ‘neuroplasticity.’
 For example, you may have knowledge gaps generated from missed high school math concepts.
 Now is a good time to leverage your neuroplasticity and fill the gaps.
 With all your other experiences, the good news is your brain will relatively quickly build math understanding, but only if you train it AND have a positive attitude.
 Data science is only one example.
 We provide resources in this article for many in-demand occupations.
 Choose one that looks interesting.
 Later in the article, we describe a framework for getting the most out of high-demand occupations.
 For a more in-depth example of applying data science-informed skills by non-data scientists, please see our article: Do I need to be a data scientist in an AI-enabled world?

 Please note: Social media platforms understand the neurotransmitter dynamic VERY well.
 The dark side of dopamine is addiction.
 Dopamenic process manipulation is the basis for social media, gambling, smoking, and related like-based, dopamine-targeted business models.
 In this case, the feedback is geared toward the social media companies’ revenue generation.
 This does not necessarily benefit the customer.
 A former Google design ethicist provides an important warning: